Univera Healthcare Updates on COVID-19 (Coronavirus)

 The following information outlines the steps that we are taking to address state requirements and guidance.
 We have also included information on the additional efforts we are taking as a health plan to ensure member access to care and the reduction in administrative burden on our participating providers, hospitals and facilities.

-In addition to our compliance with all NYS requests, we are taking the following extra steps to ensure member access to care and assist in alleviating some of the burden on our participating providers, hospitals and facilities during the State of Emergency.
+The Health Plan is taking the following steps to ensure member access to care and assist in alleviating some of the burden on our participating providers, hospitals and facilities during the State of Emergency.

 - Increasing payment levels for and expanding telehealth services.
 (Please refer to our March 20, 2020 mailed communication.
 Contact your Provider Relations representative to request a copy.)